niklasl/ldtr/README.md

 control over the shapes and terms of the results.

-While primarily designed to produce a native data structure representable as JSON-LD, LDTR also includes TriG serializer, which similarly works by transcribing the JSON-LD as simply as possible.
+While primarily designed to produce a native data structure representable as JSON-LD, LDTR also includes a *TriG serializer*, which similarly works by transcribing the JSON-LD as simply as possible.
 This imposes some restrictions upon the data, due to which advanced features of JSON-LD LDTR can faithfully transcribe.
 (You can always feed it expanded JSON-LD to ensure compatibility